 Bose is synonymous with great headphones and with noise-cancelling too.
-The US audio firm was the first to offer its customers the silent treatment and is still very much at the top of the game, partly why choosing the best Bose headphones can be quite tricky.
+The US audio firm was the first to offer its customers the silent treatment and is still very much at the top of the game, which can make choosing the best Bose headphones tricky.